 During 2008 and 2007, the Corporation declared and paid a cash dividend of \$0.20 and \$0.64 per common share, respectively.
 The current annualized dividend yield is 1.6% and 7.4% for the years ended December 31, 2008 and 2007, respectively.
 In light of the continuing challenging general economic conditions in Puerto Rico and the global capital markets, the Board of Directors of the Corporation voted during August 2008 to discontinue the payment of the quarterly cash dividend on the Corporation's common stock to strengthen the institution's core capital position.
 The Corporation's decision is part of the significant actions it has proactively taken in order to face the on-going challenges presented by the Puerto Rico economy, which among others, include: selling the merchant business to an unrelated third party; maintaining an on-going strict control on operating expenses; an efficiency plan driven to lower its current efficiency ratio; and merging its mortgage banking and commercial banking subsidiaries.
-While each of the Corporation and its banking subsidiary remain above well capitalized ratios, these prudent measures will preserve and continue to reinforce the Corporation's capital position.
+While each of the Corporation's capital position.